Small Town Dining

 On the return to Missouri where the caravan began its travels southward, we stop well into the evening at the familiar golden arches in Blytheville to grab a bite to eat before resuming the final leg of our trip.
 My mom’s sister, a bubbly woman who engaged each and every person she encountered on the planet in a brief conversation that established her gregariousness and her impulsiveness, initiates a discussion with a Blythevillian teenager trapped both sweeping the floors and in my aunt’s general vicinity.
 At the northeast corner of this southern state, the young lady’s drawl reminds me that its geographic location stands at the entrance to the South – just a short distance from Missouri and just across the Mississippi River from Tennessee.

-The Great River brought the both the French settlers and the early Spaniards deep into the North American continent.
+The Great River brought both the French settlers and the early Spaniards deep into the North American continent.
 The Army of the Republic pushed through the solid defenses of Vicksburg and Nachez and other Southern strongholds along this same waterway on its way to the Gulf of Mexico separating the Confederacy from the lands to which it hoped to expand westward.
-Blytheville lies at the junction of the travels that have shaped the United States for centuries, but in this simple conversation, my aunt discovers that this young woman had never left the state of Arkansas, not once ever.
-For everything I remember about Arkansas, even above the A&W debate, the prospect of a self-imposed limitation floors me.
+Blytheville lies at the junction of the travels that have shaped the United States for centuries, but in this simple conversation, my aunt discovers that this young woman has never left the state, not once ever.
+For everything I remember about this geographic boot, even above the A&W debate, the prospect of a self-imposed limitation surrounded nearly by other options floors me.
 I cringe at the idea of never stepping outside the box.